openstack/yaql/doc/source/extending_yaql.rst

 yaql has two implementations included:

-* `yaql.language.conventions.CamelCaseConvention' that translates Python
+* `yaql.language.conventions.CamelCaseConvention` that translates Python
   conventions into camel case.
 For example, it will convert `my_func(arg_name)` into `myFunc(argName)`.
 This convention is used by default.

-* `yaql.language.conventions.PythonConvention' that leaves function and
+* `yaql.language.conventions.PythonConvention` that leaves function and
   parameter names intact.

 Each context, either directly or indirectly through its parent context, is